LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Tanzu (pronounced tawn-zoo) Kubernetes Grid (TKG) is developed by VMware as a collection of different products to install upstream Kubernetes.

+There are currently three offerings for TKG [54]:

+-  **TKG Multicloud (TKGm)** = TKGm supports creating and managing infrastructure on Amazon Web Services, Microsoft Azure, and VMware vSphere 6.
+For VMware vSphere 7, TKGm can be used but TKGS is recommended instead.
+-  **TKG Services (TKGS)** = VMware vSphere 7 creates and manages the Kubernetes cluster.
+-  **TKG Integrated Edition (TKGI)** = Previosuly Enterprise PKS.
+Uses BOSH to deploy and manage virtual machines for the Kubernetes cluster.
+BOSH supports creating infrastructure on Alibaba Cloud, Amazon Web Services, Google Cloud Platform, Microsoft Azure, OpenStack, and VMware vSphere.
+[55]

 TKGm
 ^^^^